stoplightio/ui-kit/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/f0df5b38120a6471be33/maintainability)](https://codeclimate.com/repos/5bdb489c9a98842d0a00d211/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/f0df5b38120a6471be33/test_coverage)](https://codeclimate.com/repos/5bdb489c9a98842d0a00d211/test_coverage)

-Stoplight UI-Kit is a shared component library that contains basic components built using [Emotion](https://emotion.sh) and [Styled System](https://styled-system.com) All components should support overridable theming from a theme object, and also come with default styling from our prepackaged theme.
+Stoplight UI-Kit is a shared component library that contains basic components built using [Blueprint](https://blueprintjs.com/docs/), [Tailwind](https://next.tailwindcss.com/), and [SCSS](https://sass-lang.com/guide) All custom components should support overridable theming from a theme object, and also come with default styling from our prepackaged theme.

 - Explore the components: [Storybook](https://stoplightio.github.io/ui-kit/)
 - View the changelog: [Releases](https://github.com/stoplightio/ui-kit/releases)